idaholab/moose/modules/geochemistry/paper.md

 # Summary

-Geochemical models are chemical models of natural waters and other aqueous solutions within the Earth's subsurface.
-Such models are used to understand water chemistry and its interaction with the subsurface in many areas of practical interest, for example, geothermal wells and reservoirs, contaminant flow through aquifers, ore creation and mining techniques, petroleum and gas exploitation, and rock diagenesis.
+Geochemical models are used to understand the chemistry of natural waters and other aqueous solutions and their interaction with minerals in many areas of practical interest, for example, geothermal wells and reservoirs, contaminant flow through aquifers, ore creation and mining techniques, petroleum and gas exploitation, and rock diagenesis.
 The models are frequently extremely complicated, with thousands of interacting chemical species, and often require computer software to find the chemical concentrations.

 Reactive transport simulations involve predicting the flow of chemical-species and temperature in a spatial domain (such as an aquifer) in addition to solving a chemical model at each point, at each time, in the domain.
 Such models are used to explore spatio-temporal dependence of concentration, precipitation, dissolution, sorption, etc, and often require significant computational resources.
 Deformation of the subsurface in response to the chemistry and flows can be considered as well, greatly increasing the complexity of the models.